2lenet/DashboardBundle/README.md

 ```

-You can add a export button to export to PDF a widget.
+By default, there is a button to export a widget as PDF.
+You can remove this feature :

 Example :
 ```php